agentio/serviceinfrastructure/content/docs/intro/grpc.md

 ### Documentation

-gRPC APIs are well-defined by their Protocol Buffer descriptions, so API management systems can easily provide generated documentation and even API client code.
+gRPC APIs are precisely and accurately described by their Protocol Buffer descriptions, so API management systems can easily provide generated documentation and even API client code.

 ### Transcoding

-HTTP/JSON transcoding is also well-defined (see [AIP-127](https://google.aip.dev/127)), so API management systems can provide transcoded versions of gRPC APIs that they manage.
+HTTP/JSON transcoding is well-defined (see [AIP-127](https://google.aip.dev/127)), so API management systems can provide transcoded versions of gRPC APIs that they manage.

 ### Transformation